notsag-dev/notsag-dev/README.md

 I'm a software engineer with more than a decade of experience.
 I've been doing back-end development in Node.js for a while in diverse areas including fintech, gaming, and blockchain, as well as experimenting with many other technologies.

-I'm currently building a cannabis social network: [Cogoland](https://www.cogoland.com)
+I'm currently building a cannabis social app: [Cogoland](https://www.cogoland.com)

 ---